hchocobar/hchocobar/README.md

      height="50"
      alt="Logo 4Geeks Academy">

-## 🚀 About Me

-Greatiings!
+## 🙋🏽‍♂️ Greatiings!

 I'm a bachelor of engineering in computer science with over 30 years of experience.
 I'm a Full Stack Developer and Data Science enthusiast.

-## Contact me
+I'm a Proffesor and Senior Mentor

+## 🚀 About Me

 | [LinkedIn](https://www.linkedin.com/in/hector-chocobar/) | [Website](https://chocobar.net) |